YashKumthekar8/Reinforcement-Learning-For-Stock-Trading/README.md

 # Deep-Reinforcement-Stock-Trading

 This project intends to leverage deep reinforcement learning in portfolio management.
 The framework structure is inspired by [Q-Trader](https://github.com/edwardhdlu/q-trader).
 The reward for agents is the net unrealized (meaning the stocks are still in portfolio and not cashed out yet) profit evaluated at each action step.
 For inaction at each step, a negtive penalty is added to the portfolio as the missed opportunity to invest in "risk-free" Treasury bonds.
-A lot of new features and improvements are made in the training and evaluation pipelines.
 All evaluation metrics and visualizations are built from scratch.

 Key assumptions and limitations of the current framework:
 - trading has no impact on the market